iimxinyi/HIS/README.md

 ## 5 Explanation of Our Code Files

+To avoid confusion, we rewrite the Negative Prompt Generator (NPG) in our code files as the NPI in our paper, which means the same thing.

 `pipeline_stable_diffusion.py`:

 In line 664, the parameter "prompt" is the positive personal prompt (i.e., the user-provided prompt).